We’re (re-)initiating neighbourhood groups for Unitarians around Metro Vancouver.

 Richmond and Further South

-East Vancouver – We have quite a few members in this area so delighted they had their first potluck in February.
-If you’d like to host the first gathering, send a note or just announce it on the email list.
-Remember.
-Neighbours sometimes just invite a neighbour to drop in.
-So while we anticipate that most gatherings will be planned a week or more in advance; other events might be as spontaneous as someone posting something they’re attending and offering to meet up or possibly a ride.
+East Vancouver – We have quite a few members in this area so delighted they had their first potluck in 2018.
+If you’d like to host a gathering, send a note or just announce it on the email list.
+Remember: Neighbours sometimes just invite a neighbour to drop in or meet for coffee.
+So while we anticipate that most gatherings will be planned a week or more in advance; other events might be as spontaneous as someone posting something they’re attending and offering to meet up or possibly share a ride.

 Fairview/False Creek is just getting going.
 Contact Vivian Davidson to find out what’s happening and offer your suggestions.